Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Interpolation of Transfers

 \section{Interpolation of Transfers}

-In this section, we show more examples that the proposed RIS allows smooth interpolation for facial feature transfers, in addition to the results shown originally in Fig.~\ref{fig:alpha}.

-The larger value the $\alpha$, the closer the facial features are similar to the reference images.
-Fig.~\ref{fig:interpolation} shows a natural and smooth transition for our interpolation on the target facial features, \ie, eyes, nose, mouth, hair, and pose.
+In this section, we show that the proposed RIS allows smooth interpolations for facial feature transfers for generated images, in addition to the results shown in Fig. 5 of the original paper.
+Fig.~\ref{fig:interpolation} shows natural and smooth transition for our interpolation on the target facial features, \ie, eyes, nose, mouth, hair, and pose.
 Note that hair and pose transfers were not shown possible in the state-of-the-art EIS approach \cite{collins2020editing}.

-{\bf More results:} Similar to the figures shown for facial feature transfer and retrieval as in the main paper, Figs.~\ref{fig:supp1} and \ref{fig:supp2} provide more examples for facial feature transfer retrieval, respectively.
+{\bf More results:} Similar to the figures shown for facial feature transfer and retrieval as in the main paper, Figs.~\ref{fig:supp1} and \ref{fig:supp2} provide more examples for facial feature transfer retrieval, respectively on generated images.